lrf1/ancestry_dna_match_cvs/README.md

 A little tip is to click the "Raw" button when you view the script file on Github.
 That will replace the fancy code page with only the file content.
 Then mark all the content in the tab and copy it to your text editor.

 So, once you have your file saved on your drive, you fire up Gephi.
-You do File->Start new project, then File->Import spreadsheet.
-Find your CSV file and click open.
+You do `File->Start new project`, then `File->Import spreadsheet`.
+Find your CSV file and click `Open`.

 For the import:
-- Select "COMMA" as separator.
+- Select `COMMA` as separator
-- Leave the "import as" as "ajecency list".
+- Leave the `import as` as `ajecency list`
-- Click next and then click finish.
+- Click `Next` and then click `Finish`

 Next dialog:
-- Select graph type: Undirected
+- Select graph type: `Undirected`
-- Edge merge strategy: First
+- Edge merge strategy: `First`
-- New workspace selected
+- `New workspace` selected
-- Click OK
+- Click `OK`

 Your list will be imported.
-Click the "Overview" tab at the very top to see the initial graph.
+Click the `Overview` tab at the very top to see the initial graph.

 There is now work to be done to "massage" the data to make it look nice.
 This will not be described here, but there are good resources to be found elsewhere - for instance [this Youtube video](https://www.youtube.com/watch?v=Z2T_7aSL4ng).